 The instrument comes with the priming vessel installed.
 The priming vessel is correctly installed if it stays in place and does not move up.
-If the priming vessel is not installed, insert it downwards and pull it towards yourself (Figure 7).
+If the priming vessel is not installed, insert it downwards and pull it towards yourself (Figure 2-8).

-Figure 7.
+Figure 2-8.
 Priming vessel installation

-Warning!
-The priming vessel may be contaminated after the instrument has been used.
+Warning The priming vessel may be contaminated after the instrument has been used. ▲

-Installing the wash head
+Installing the wash head(s)

-The wash head is packed separately and must be installed before use.
+The wash heads are packed separately and must be installed before use.
 Keep the wash head package for storage purposes.
 If the wash head is not used, place it first into the enclosed plastic bag and then into the original package.
-The wash head supplied with the instrument is calibrated at the factory.
+The wash heads supplied with the instrument are calibrated at the factory.
 The wash head box includes an instrument serial number according to which it has been calibrated at the factory.
-Optional wash heads must be calibrated by the user prior to use.
+Optional wash heads should be calibrated by the user prior to use.

-Warning!
-The wash head may be contaminated after the instrument has been used.
+Warning The wash heads may be contaminated after the instrument has been used. ▲

-Warning!
-Failing to connect the dispensing or aspiration tube may cause spillage.
+Warning Failing to connect the dispensing or aspiration tube may cause spillage. ▲

-Caution!
-Only use wash heads that have an identification label.
+Caution Only use wash heads that have an identification label. ▲

-Note!
-Always wear disposable powder-free gloves when handling the wash heads.
+Note Always wear disposable powder-free gloves when handling the wash heads. ▲

-Note!
-Do not remove the lot number sticker on the wash head.
+Note Do not remove the lot number sticker on the wash head.

-- 1. The instrument is supplied with a 1x8 or 1x12 wash head depending on the model. - 2.
-Fit the supplied wash head tightly to the tubing according to Figure 8 and Figure 9.
-Note the difference in sizes. - The larger aspiration (waste) tube is connected to the bottom hole. - The smaller dispensing tube is connected to the top hole. - Apply silicone grease to the O-rings of the connectors if needed.
+- 1. The instrument is supplied with a 1x8, 2x8, 1x12, or 2x12 wash head. - 2.
+Fit the supplied wash heads to the tubing according to Figure 2-9 through Figure 2-11.
+Note the difference in sizes. - The larger aspiration (waste) tube is connected to the bottom hole.

+- The smaller dispensing tube is connected to the top hole. - Apply silicone grease to the O-rings of the tubes if needed. - The small and large tubes on the left side are blue for easier recognition.

-Figure 8.
-Available wash heads (A) as well as aspiration and dispensing tubes (B)
+Figure 2-9.
+Optional wash heads (A) as well as aspiration and dispensing tubes (B).
+Note: four tubes: two blue tubes on the left-hand side and two clear tubes on the right-hand side.

-Figure 9.
-Fitting the wash head to the connectors
+Figure 2-10.
+Fitting the wash heads to the connectors

-3. Fit the wash head onto the wash head arm with the tips pointing downwards and ensure that the wash head moves freely up and down in the wash head arm slot (Figure 10).
+3. Fit the wash heads next to each other onto the wash head arm with the tips pointing downwards and ensure that the wash heads move freely up and down in the wash head arm slot (Figure 2-11).

-Figure 10.
-Fitting the 1x8 wash head onto the wash head arm
+Figure 2-11.
+Fitting the 2x8 wash heads next to each other onto the wash head arm (A and B)

-4. Check that the wash head is properly inserted (Figure 11).
+4. Check that the wash heads are evenly inserted (Figure 2-12).